nodejs/node/doc/api/stream.markdown

 `function () { }`

-Emitted when the underlying file descriptor has been closed.
+Emitted when the underlying resource (for example, the backing file descriptor) has been closed.
 Not all streams will emit this.
-(For example, an incoming HTTP request will not emit `'close'`.)

 ### stream.readable